wandb/weave/docs/docs/reference/gen_notebooks/codegen.md

 In this tutorial, we'll use Weave to implement and evaluate a code generation pipeline.
 You'll learn how to:

-1. **Track your LLM pipeline**: Use Weave to automatically log inputs, outputs, and intermediate steps of your code generation process.
+1. **Track your LLM pipeline**: Log inputs, outputs, and intermediate steps of your code generation process.
-2. **Evaluate LLM outputs**: Create rigorous, apples-to-apples evaluations of your generated code using Weave's built-in tools.
+2. **Evaluate LLM outputs**: Create and compare evaluations of your generated code with rich debugging tools and visualizations.
-3. **Build composable operations**: Combine and reuse Weave operations across different parts of your code generation pipeline.
-4. **Integrate seamlessly**: Add Weave to your existing Python code with minimal overhead.

-By the end of this tutorial, you'll have created a code generation pipeline that leverages Weave's capabilities for model serving, evaluation, and result tracking.

 ## Set up the environment